 The Mentalist: Simon Baker (Australian) and Owain Yeoman (Welsh).
 One episode has Jane being followed by a man who claims to be a government agent, whom Jane quickly figures out to be British (the guy puts on a very House-like accent).

-Monty Python's Flying Circus: In the second episode (the marriage counsellor sketch), John Cleese attempts (unsuccessfully) a cowboy drawl.
-(Significantly, the version of this sketch included in And Now For Something Completely Different, a Compilation Movie targeted at American audiences, replaced the cowboy character with the voice of God.)
-In the third episode, the "Bicycle Repair Man" sketch features deliberately exaggerated American accents.
+In the "Marriage Counsellor" sketch, John Cleese attempts (unsuccessfully) a cowboy drawl.
+Interestingly, the sketch was slightly redone when included in And Now for Something Completely Different, a Compilation Movie targeted at American audiences; the cowboy accent is replaced with his "voice of God".

-Nashville: This series has no less than five Fake Americans, with British Sam Palladio as Gunnar, Australian Clare Bowen as Scarlett (who notably sports the thickest Southern US accent on the show), Canadians Lennon and Maisy Stella as Maddie and Daphne Conrad, and DutchMichiel Huisman as Liam.
+Nashville has no fewer than five Fake Americans, with British Sam Palladio as Gunnar, Australian Clare Bowen as Scarlett (who notably sports the thickest Southern US accent on the show), Canadians Lennon and Maisy Stella as Maddie and Daphne Conrad, and DutchMichiel Huisman as Liam.

-Nip/Tuck: Stars Julian McMahon (who is from Australia) and Joely Richardson (from England) as Americans.
+Nip/Tuck stars Julian McMahon (who is from Australia) and Joely Richardson (from England) as Americans.
 In general, Richardson's American accent is much more accurate than McMahon's (except when she says the word "family").

 NUMB3RS: In the Season 5 finale, James Callis, a Brit, plays cult leader Mason Duryea with a believable Southern drawl.